wslider/malayalam-explorer/README.md

 -  Obtaining Initial List & Translations of Most Commonly Used Words and Example Phrases for flashcards - flashcards.json
     - * Translations checked and verified by native Malayalam speakers

-Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app.

-Use a regular expression to validate user input and either prevent the invalid input or inform the user about it (in all cases prevent invalid input from being stored or saved).

-Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).

-Create a node.js web server using Express.js.

-Create an API that implements HTTP requests for GET and POST.
-Data can be stored in a JSON file on the back-end